liana-p/narrat-engine/docs/features/achievements.md

       "You run away"
 ```

+## Secrets and hidden achievements

+Achievements can have `secret: true` in their config to mark them as secret.
+Secret achievements will be shown in a separate "Secret Achievements" section, and their name and description will be censored until obtained by the player.

+Achievements can also have `hidden: true` in their config to hide them from the player.
+Hidden achievements are not shown in the achievements list at all until obtained.

 ## Achievements UI

 The achievements UI will automatically appear as a tab in the game menu if the game has any achievements defined.